 Their mission is to provide students with optimal resources, information, and guidance to help foster their career aspirations and to promote the intellectual exchange of law-related ideas, concepts, and issues.
 The group is open to any interested member of the WashU community.

-EnCouncil is the undergraduate student government for the School of Engineering & Applied Science.
-EnCouncil represents the interests of engineering students and societies regarding issues in the School of Engineering, Washington University, and the engineering community as a whole.
+EnCouncil is the undergraduate student government for the McKelvey School of Engineering.
+EnCouncil represents the interests of engineering students and societies regarding issues in the McKelvey School of Engineering, Washington University, and the engineering community as a whole.
 Additionally, EnCouncil provides social and academic programming for engineering students and strives to develop leadership skills within its members.

 EnCouncil provides students with access to the engineering job market along with community service projects and charity fundraisers, and holds forums to address issues important to students and their specific community.
 EnCouncil organizes annual events including Vertigo, a techno themed dance party for all WashU students, and EnWeek, a weeklong celebration of engineering with demonstrations, competitions, speakers, and a scavenger hunt.
 EnCouncil also sponsors Cheap Lunch, which provides $3 lunch to the WashU community on Wednesdays.